theonjs/theon/README.md

 ````

 Now we have our `auth` entity declared.
-Lets continue declaring the `users` entity in a different collection:
+Let's continue declaring the `users` entity in a different collection:

 ```js
 var users = client